Achievable logoAchievable logo

 The Krebs cycle (TCA, citric acid cycle)

-The Krebs cycle, also known as the TCA or citric acid cycle, takes place within the mitochondrial matrix.
-In this cycle, acetyl CoA, derived from various metabolic pathways, enters and undergoes a series of reactions that fully oxidize it to carbon dioxide.
+The Krebs cycle, also called the TCA cycle or citric acid cycle, occurs in the mitochondrial matrix.
+Acetyl CoA (produced from several metabolic pathways) enters the cycle and is processed through a series of reactions that fully oxidize the acetyl group to carbon dioxide.

 Citric acid cycle with intermediates and energy output